metasfresh/metasfresh/README.md

 ##### Prequisites

-Note that you might need to first install cypress; [this documentation](https://docs.cypress.io/guides/getting-started/installing-cypress.html#npm-install) tells you how.
+Note that you might need to first install cypress; [this documentation](https://docs.cypress.io/guides/getting-started/installing-cypress.html#npm-install) tells you how:

+> npm install cypress --save-dev

 Also note that in additiona you might also need to do a full `npm install` afterwards.

 Also, you'll need to configure the login credentials/API endpoints.
 One file is responsible for this: